cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 By default, all pages have breadcrumbs generated.
 But stylistically, breadcrumbs are currently only shown on mobile.

-> {note}
->
-> In the case of these docs, the relevant parent information is shown clearly in the sidebar.
+<Aside>In the case of these docs, the relevant parent information is shown clearly in the sidebar.
 On mobile devices, the sidebar isn’t visible, so we show the breadcrumbs there.
-This is a design decision that we may revisit as we see the content develop.
+This is a design decision that we may revisit as we see the content develop.</Aside>

 ### Additional properties for tutorials